SidlerD/VPTAN/README.md

 VPTAN doesn't host its own repository/archive that stores older versions of packages.
 Instead it is built on top of the existing [historical git archive of CTAN](https://git.texlive.info/CTAN/), which is hosted by texlive.info.
 Any call to VPTAN with a specified version will internally figure out under which commit-hash the package can be found in the right version and download the file from the afore-mentioned git archive.

 ## Setup
-### Using Docker
-We provide ready-to-use images of VPTAN on the [Docker Hub](https://hub.docker.com/repository/docker/sidlerd/vptan/general).
-If you already have Docker installed, this should be the easiest way of getting started with VPTAN.

-1. Pull the image

-   `docker pull sidlerd/vptan:<tag>`

-   Note: A list of valid `<tags>` can be found at https://hub.docker.com/repository/docker/sidlerd/vptan/general under Tags

-2. Run the container

-   `docker run -p 8000:8000 sidlerd/vptan:<tag>`

-   Run the container you just pulled.
-The option `-p 8000:8000` is needed so that you can access the API on your machine

-3. Test the API

-   Go to http://127.0.0.1:8000/ to see if the API is running.

-### Using git clone
-If you don't want to run VPTAN using Docker, you can clone the repository to your machine and run it manually

 1. Clone this repository